oroinc/documentation/user/back-office/sales/opportunities/flows.rst

 Workflows are expandable and can be collapsed, if necessary, by clicking **+** on the left of the workflow as illustrated below:

 .. image:: /user/img/sales/opportunities/collapse_flow.jpg
+   :alt: Illustrate the expanded Opportunity Management and Opportunity Support flows

 Transitions
 ^^^^^^^^^^^